-This was another expected tweak after Ofsted outlined its reforms in June 2023.
+This was another expected change after Ofsted outlined its reforms in June 2023.

-This includes sharing it (in confidence) with those not involved in the school, as long as the information isn't made public or shared with parents/carers.
+This includes sharing it (in confidence) with those not involved in the school (such as colleagues, family members, medical advisers and/or their wider support group), as long as the information isn't made public or shared with parents/carers.

 New section - 'conduct during inspection'

 Paragraphs 8 to 10 explain that:

 - Inspectors are expected to follow Ofsted's code of conduct

 - This was mentioned in the old handbook, but the link to the code of conduct is much clearer

 - Inspectors will: